Make Your Next Trip Extraordinary

 Dress smart.

-I wear jackets with internal zippered pockets that nobody else’s hands can reach.
-Rather than keeping my wallet in a handbag that could be stolen, I keep small bills and credit cards in various pockets, so that I never have to take out my whole wallet.
+I wear jackets and tops with internal zippered pockets that nobody else’s hands can reach.
+Rather than carrying my wallet, I keep small bills and credit cards in various pockets, so that I never have to take out the whole wallet.
 If you must carry your wallet in your outside pants pocket, wrapping rubber bands around it makes it more difficult for a pickpocket to extract it.
 Don’t wear brand new white sneakers.
 They’re a dead giveaway that you’re a tourist.

-Don’t pull out a map and scrutinize it in a public place.
+Don’t pull out a map or smartphone and scrutinize it on the street, oblivious to the people around you.

-Step inside a restaurant or shop if you want to check your map.
+Step inside a restaurant or shop if you want to check your map or study your phone.

 Think before you photograph someone.